Job Title: INTERN - PUBLIC ADMINISTRATION, I

 In such cases, online supervision and oversight under internal course of action will be conducted on a day-to-day basis to ensure work effectiveness and inclusive administration.

 Org.
 Setting and Reporting

 The United Nations Project Office on Governance (UNPOG) of the United Nations Department of Economic and Social Affairs internship is for three months with an opportunity for extension, depending on the needs of the office.

-UNPOG is under the supervision of the Division for Public Administration and Development Management of the United Nations Department of Economic and Social Affairs.
+UNPOG is under the supervision of the Division for Public Institutions and Digital Governance of the United Nations Department of Economic and Social Affairs.

 - Providing research support in thematic issues as related to good governance for sustainable development, including building transparent, accountable, participatory and inclusive institutions and institutional arrangements;

-- Providing support during conferences and capacity development workshops, including general administrative matters and coordinating tasks;
+- Providing support during conferences, capacity development workshops and virtual events including general administrative matters and coordinating tasks;

 - Performing other duties as requested.